Security Modes

 RBAC_WITH_API_KEY_FALLBACK

-- Tradeoff: You get role-based access for browser sessions, but the API key remains a full-access credential.
-Any script or integration that knows the key can bypass role checks entirely.
+- Tradeoff: The API key remains a full-access credential.
+Any script or integration that knows the key can bypass role checks.

 RBAC_ONLY